Local app development VS offshore app development.

 The biggest obvious difference is just how little is spent on actual development in an offshore project.
 On average only $29,400 is spent on development compared to $67,200 in a local project, out of a total cost of $120,000.
 With the lower cost of labor offshore, one would expect an overall cost saving when development is done offshore but this doesn’t seem to be the case.

-We found that on average, Australian app development companies who do their development offshore usually charge around the same as those who develop locally in-house.
+We found that on average, Australian app development companies who do their development offshore usually charge around the same as those who do local app development in-house.
 There are of course exceptions and these are usually at the extreme high and low ends of the market where developers charge considerably more or less than the industry average.

 The savings made by using a cheaper workforce are usually spent on extra project managers to manage the offshore resources, extra testing and debugging in the latter stages on a project due to a lack of quality control during the development process and a much larger buffer.